-Student Learning Objectives:
+[Student Learning Objectives:](#)

-1. Understand and explain the origins and continual development of the U.S. constitution.
-2. Describe separation of powers and checks and balances in American government, in both theory and practice.
-3. Demonstrate knowledge of the legislative, executive, and judicial branches within the political system.
-4. Evaluate the roles public opinion, interest groups, and political parties play.
-5. Analyze the U.S. nomination and election process and as well as the role of mass media.
-6. Describe the rights and responsibilities of the American citizenry.
-7. Examine issues, policies, and political culture within the United States.
+1. Understand and explain the origins and continual development of the Texas constitution.
+2. Exhibit an understanding of state and local political systems as well as their relationship with the federal government.
+3. Describe separation of powers and checks and balances in Texas, in both theory and practice.
+4. Demonstrate knowledge of the legislative, executive, and judicial branches within the Texas government.
+5. Evaluate the roles public opinion, interest groups, and political parties play in Texas.
+6. Analyze the state and local election process.
+7. Describe the rights and responsibilities of the Texan citizenry.
+8. Examine issues, policies, and political culture of Texas.